-The Council has assessed The Civic Square Precinct against criterion (e) and is satisfied that the place is not likely to meet this criterion.
+The Council has assessed The Civic Square Precinct against criterion (e) and is satisfied that the place does not meet this criterion.

 That the aesthetic characteristics are valued by the ACT community or cultural groups in the ACT has not been tested, although this may emerge more clearly in the future.